 How Caregivers Can Support Teens in DBT

-As a caregiver, you can support your teen in the following ways:
+As a parent or guardian, you can support your teen in the following ways:

 Helping your teen stay committed to therapy by ensuring they attend sessions regularly and complete homework assignments.